 All of our staff must complete national and local background checks.
-Staff must also complete required training in First Aid, CPR, Child Abuse Prevention, and the Army Child Development Training Modules to reach their target level pay grade.
+Staff must also complete required training in First Aid, CPR, child abuse prevention, and the Army Child Development Training Modules to reach their target level pay grade.
 Once that the target level has been completed, 24 annual training credits are required.
-Each center has a full time Training and Curriculum Specialist assigned to them to train staff and assist them in the professional development.
+Each center has a full-time training and curriculum specialist assigned to them to train staff and assist them in the professional development.

 All of our child Development Centers are accredited by the National Association for the Education of Young Children.
 We provide developmentally age appropriate activities for children 6 weeks to 5 years old.
-As part of our program children are provided breakfast, lunch and dinner with the menus being approved by a Registered Dietician.
+As part of our program children are provided breakfast, lunch and dinner with the menus being approved by a registered dietician.

 Fort Meade MWR - CYS hourly care services are available at:

-- Child Development Center (CDC) I
+- Child Development Center (CDC) I - Currently closed for renovation

 - Child Development Center (CDC) III

 CDC hourly care hours are from 9 a.m. - 4 p.m.
 FCC hourly spaces are based upon provider availability.